darraghoriordan/darragh-oriordan-com/src/pages/2020/11/01/debugging-azure-devops-env-vars/index.md

 Each library has their own configuration!
 You should read and understand the library documentation.
 For example if you're using gatsby you have to prepend with `GATSBY_`.

+## Make sure that the file you are adding variable to is processed by webpack

+The environment variables get processed by webpack.
+In create react app none of the files you place in `/public` are processed by webpack so the environment variables will not get replaced!
+You can add variables to index.html and to any of your componenets in the src folder because they are processed by webpack.

 ## Finally, you can debug if the variables are available as expected

 If you're building on a linux build agent you can use the `printenv` command to get a list of all the environment variables in the devops script.